ibm-cloud-docs/dr-automation-powervs/manage-external-orch.md

 1. Enter your login credentials and click **Log In**.
 Use the credentials configured on your system.

-2. To Save Login credentials, check **Remember Me** option that enable the system to remember your login credentials for up to 24 hours.
+2. To Save login credentials, check **Remember Me** option that enable the system to remember your login credentials for up to 24 hours.

-- Note: The credentials will be remembered for 10 hours, if **Remember Me** option is unchecked.
+ >Note: The credentials will be remembered for 10 hours, if **Remember Me** option is unchecked.

-After successfully logging into the {{site.data.keyword.DR_full_notm}} GUI, you are redirected to the [KSYS (Orchestrator) cluster creation]() screen where you will be adding the KSYS cluster.
+3. After successfully logging into the {{site.data.keyword.DR_full_notm}} GUI, you are redirected to the [KSYS (Orchestrator) cluster creation](https://10.32.150.93:3000/login?byCloud=true) screen where you will be adding the KSYS cluster.